Scholarship & Grant Administration

 Realizing the Dream

 Realizing the Dream is a program that acknowledges first-generation college students for outstanding achievement in their freshman year and are now in their sophomore year.
 It has been funded by the Lilly Endowment Inc. since 1989.
-The program was conceived and developed by three individuals who had themselves been first-generation college students — Dr. William C. Bonifield, then Vice-President for Education, Lilly Endowment, and now retired Director of McDermond Center for Management and Entrepreneurship, Depauw University; Mr. William DuBois Jr., then President of the Independent Colleges and Universities of Indiana, and now retired Executive Assistant for Public Relations, Ivy Tech Community College; and Dr. Louis C. Gatto, then the retiring President of Marian College (University), and the former Executive Director of the Indiana Educational Facilities Authority.
+The program was conceived and developed by three individuals who had themselves been first-generation college students—Dr. William C. Bonifield, then Vice-President for Education, Lilly Endowment, and now retired Director of McDermond Center for Management and Entrepreneurship, Depauw University; Mr. William DuBois Jr., then President of the Independent Colleges and Universities of Indiana, and now retired Executive Assistant for Public Relations, Ivy Tech Community College; and Dr. Louis C. Gatto, then the retiring President of Marian College (University), and the former Executive Director of the Indiana Educational Facilities Authority.

 Each selected student receives a $3,000 scholarship and they are asked to name a secondary teacher that most influenced their decision to attend college.
 The nominated teacher receives a $1,000 Professional Development Grant.
-Each fall there is an banquet held in Indianapolis to honor the student and their selected teacher.
-Additional family members are encouraged to attend.

 Ball Venture Fund Grant